Boutique Living Starts Here

 7. WALLPAPER AND PAINT

-Tenants agree not to put up tapestry, wallpaper, or paint-including but not limited to: walls, builtin cabinetry, floors, or fixture – without the landlord’s prior written authorization.
+Tenants agree not to put up tapestry, wallpaper, or paint-including but not limited to: walls, builtin cabinetry, floors, or fixtures – without the landlord’s prior written authorization.
 Ceilings’ original color must be kept.
 Tenants must preserve the original state of unpainted surfaces.

 It is strictly forbidden for tenants to install any kind of antenna on the building without the landlord’s prior written authorization.